-Ref.
-Category Priority Complete By Q5 Measures To Limit Fire Spread And Development Low 18/Nov/2023 Finding/Observation Action/Recommendation ere holes present in the embedded electrical meter where cables have been passed through into the cabinets and make repai been passed through.
-It i possibly be made using a which is suitably sealed which s of all embedded electrical m rs were required where cable is suggested that the repair ca a fire-resistant mineral wool b with a fire-resistant mastic wh e future providing it was reins s have an att, ich
+Ref. ef.
+Category Priority Complete By Q5 Measures To Limit Fire Spread And Development Low 18/Nov/2023 Finding/Observation Action/Recommendati Action/Recommendation n ere holes present in the embedded electrical meter where cables have been passed through into the cabinets and make repai been passed through.
+It i possibly be made using a which is suitably sealed which is suitably sealed when the sealed w s of all embedded electrical m rs were required where cable is suggested that the repair ca a fire-resistant mineral wool b with a fire-resistant mastic wh e future providing it was reins s have an att, ich